Grades 6-12; Boarding 8-12

 Apply to the Cervone Center for Learning

-English as a Second Language
+English Language Lab

-Pennington supports students who have a broad range of language abilities with courses designed to bring them from study in an American middle and upper school to success in an American college.
+Pennington supports students who have a broad range of language abilities with courses designed to bring them from study in an American middle and high school to success in an American college.
 New students are placed in the classes according to their skills and needs as determined by the Dean of Academic Affairs.
 Learn more about ESL.